 Please note: Incoming freshmen are the only students guaranteed College housing.
-All other currently enrolled students should refer to the room selection web site for a list of deadlines and due dates associated with the housing room selection process.
+All other currently enrolled students should refer to the room selection web site for a list of deadlines and due dates associated with the room selection process.

 Priority housing requests will be considered on a case-by-case basis according to need with documentation of disability and strong medical support.
-Following a thorough review, the Director of Student Accessibility Services, in consultation with the Medical Review Committee, will make recommendations as appropriate to the Office of Residence Life.
+Following a thorough review, the Director of Student Accessibility Services, in consultation with the Medical Review Committee, will make recommendations as appropriate to Residence Life.
 (See documentation requirements)

 Single room requests will be considered when accompanied by appropriate medical documentation indicating that such an assignment will assist the student in the personal management of his/her disability.
-Following a thorough review, the Director of Student Accessibility Services, in consultation with the Medical Review Committee, will make recommendations as appropriate to the Office of Residence Life.
+Following a thorough review, the Director of Student Accessibility Services, in consultation with the Medical Review Committee, will make recommendations as appropriate to Residence Life.
 (See documentation requirements)

 In general, the following diagnoses may lend themselves to single room housing accommodations: